094459/blog/content/post/code-whisperer-my-trusted-sidekick.md

 **How will you use Amazon CodeWhisperer?**

-Than you Amazon CodeWhisperer, you are going to be a very handy side kick that will make tasks like this, a walk in the park.
+Thank you Amazon CodeWhisperer, you are going to be a very handy side kick that will make tasks like this, a walk in the park.
 As I hope this quick example shows, you do need to evaluate the code that is generated, and it might not always do what you think it will do, so it is important to review and understand the code.
 As in the example above, whilst the initial script worked great, I had to re-run it a few times.
 It was simple enough to update to fix, but it is also something that I could have addressed if my initial prompt was better.
 This is something that I am learning to get better at.

 I would be interested to hear how you are using tools like Amazon CodeWhisperer to make your lives easier.
 Please share via the comments or reach out to me directly.